microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 This is a set of exercises to deploy SQL Server on Azure Virtual Machine.
 The exercises are designed to be completed in a workshop environment with an instructor; however, you can also complete them on your own if you have the necessary Azure subscription and resources.

-In these exercises, you will be given a scenario and set of requirements to deploy SQL Server on Azure Virtual.
+In these exercises, you will be given a scenario and set of requirements to deploy SQL Server on Azure Virtual Machine.
 You will learn new skills unique to Azure as well as using your existing SQL Server skills to achieve a successful deployment.

 In these exercises you will: